womgaalbert/pdsnd_github/README.md

 Post of Bikeshare data on GitHub Project
 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does This project wish to post the Bikeshare data on GitHub, therefor we are going to follow the steps below :
+*First
+    -Create a GitHub profile
+    -Fork a repository from Udacity’s GitHub Project repository -Add the list of names associated with the data files you added to .gitignore for them not be appearing on the stage -Then we push our commit to our remote repository after commiting these modifications *Next
+    -Create a branch call documentation
+    -We do some changing on README file and bikeshare code and we stage the respective file follow by respective commit.
+    This action have to be repeated 2 or 3 time.
+    -Then we push our commit to our remote repository after commiting these modifications *Next
+    -Create a branch call refactoring
+    -Apply the same actions like while working in the previous branche Finally
+    -Merge the branches into the main branch
+    -Then we push our commit to our remote repository
 ### Files used
 Include the files used